 Upper Reach Winery

-Over summer, Upper Reach holds their Twilight Concerts, a series of intimate outdoor shows with awesome soul acts and great food.
-If you’re super quick on the uptake, you can even book a stay on a little cottage on the property, just stumbling distance from the concert.
+In February and March Upper Reach holds their Twilight Concerts, a series of intimate outdoor shows with awesome soul acts and great food.
+If you’re super quick on the uptake, you can even book a stay in a little cottage on the property, just stumbling distance from the concert.

 Harris Organic Wines

 Buy your veggies from farmers markets, shop fair trade, and make your own compost?
 Congrats, your moral compass is stick straight and this winery is your new spiritual home.
-Free of pesticides, chemicals, and fertilizers, Harris scores gongs as Perth’s only organic winery and Australia’s only organic distillery.
-As well as all the usual vino suspects, they do a mean vodka and brandy—keep an eye out for their tasting nights.
+Free of pesticides, chemicals and fertilizers, Harris scores gongs as Perth’s only organic winery and the only organic brandy distillery that's making vodka, brandy and gin in Australia.
+Keep an eye out for their tasting nights.

-Oakover Grounds had a serious face-lift of late and it’s looking more like a cutting-edge city bar, with retro references and an industrial-cool fit-out.
-Except, that unlike urban joints, Oakover overlooks a big lake, where you can rent paddleboards for free.
-Fun!
-The site is also the spot for cool events, like the WA Beer and Beef Festival, coming up later this month.
-Brews, food-trucks, and pop-up restaurants?
-Um, we’re so there.
+Oakover Grounds has had a serious face-lift and it’s looking more like a cutting-edge city bar, with retro references and an industrial-cool fit-out.
+Except unlike urban joints, Oakover overlooks a big lake where you can rent paddleboards for free.